victoroliveirab/gatsby-minimuma-starter/README.md

     Use the Gatsby CLI to create a new site, specifying the `minimuma-starter` starter.

     ```shell
-    # create a new Gatsby site using the hello-world starter
+    # create a new Gatsby site using the minimuma-starter
     gatsby new my-gatsby-application https://github.com/victoroliveirab/gatsby-minimuma-starter
     ```